alezzandro/iotgw_mainproject/README.md

 This is the main project for the IoT Solution Demo: "<b>Hybrid Deployments to the EDGE powered by Red Hat Openshift & Red Hat Enterprise Linux</b>".

+## Disclaimer and Thanks
 This solution is made on top of "IoT Summit Lab 2016" -> https://github.com/redhat-iot/Virtual_IoT_Gateway

 We've taken this demo, originally built as standalone applications to run on a virtual machine or remote raspberry pi device, and we ported it to Openshift, making its middleware apps working on containers.
+So please look at the original Github repositories in the contributor tab for code's credits!

+I would like also to thank [Andrea Tarocchi](https://github.com/valdar) and [Luca Bigotta](https://twitter.com/lucabigotta) who helped me in fighting with JBoss Fuse (I'm an infrastructure guy, sorry) and with the demo architecture, respectively.

 The main objective of this demo is to show how Red Hat Openshift Container Platform may help you building your applications that you'll run on the "edge" smart gateways.
 The applications developed with Openshift are by default portable thanks to Containers technology, we then added some bit of Ansible thanks to the Openshift Service Catalog and Ansible Service Broker and we'll monitor the deployments through Cockpit, the RHEL's integrated web interface.